 Plastic particles are found in a third of fish caught off Britain.
 It is thought the fish - many of which reach the human food chain - feed on plastics mixed in plankton and cause harm to see sea creatures.

-Marine Conversation Society’s recent Great British Beach Clean weekend found on average in the UK, 718 litter items were collected per 100 metres, an increase of 10% compared to the previous year.
+Marine Conversation Society’s recent Great British Beach Clean 2019 weekend found 630 litter items were collected per 100 metres of English beaches.

 As well as our support of Marine Conservation Society’s unflushable campaign, we work with a number of relevant stakeholders including Keep Britain Tidy, and local authorities to tackle the causes of pollution on beaches and in bathing waters.